 TaylorMade TP5 & TP5x

 Because of its 3-layer core, this has a compression rating of 87.
-The control provided by these finest golf balls for high handicappers is extremely outstanding, and we believe it is due to the gradient layering, which helps the ball disperse striking energy more uniformly and lowers spin.
+The control provided by these finest golf balls for high handicappers is extremely outstanding.
+We believe it is due to the gradient layering, which helps the ball disperse striking energy more uniformly and lowers spin.

-It’s known as the “Tri-Fast Core,” and it provides maximum carry distance with minimal drag force.
+It’s known as the “Tri-Fast Core,” providing maximum carry distance with minimal drag force.

 This TaylorMade ball is one of my favorites.

-It boasts a lot of compression, so players with faster swing rates will benefit the most from it.
+It boasts a lot of compressions, so players with faster swing rates will benefit the most from it.
 It also results in a higher ball flight.

 - Spin rates have been optimized as a result of improved design.